NetFabric/NetFabric.Numerics/src/NetFabric.Numerics.Geodesy/README.md

 var (degreesLatitude2, minutesLatitude2, secondsLatitude) = Angle.ToDegreesMinutesSeconds<double, int, int, double>(wgs84Point.Latitude); // Convert latitude to degrees, minutes, and seconds
 ```

-### Geography with Strong Typing
+### Geodesy with Strong Typing

-Explore how **NetFabric.Numerics.Geography** can enhance your geography calculations with strong typing.
+Explore how **NetFabric.Numerics.Geodesy** can enhance your geography calculations with strong typing.
 Discover the precision, safety, and versatility it brings to C# geography operations.

 ## Credits